emca-it/OP5-Log-Analytics-2.x/12-00-00-Integration_with_AD/12-04-00-Role_mapping.md

 -------------

-In the `/etc/elasticsearch/elasticsearch.yml` configuration you can find a section for configuring role mapping.\
+In the `/etc/elasticsearch/elasticsearch.yml` configuration you can find a section for configuring role mapping:

 `# LDAP ROLE MAPPING FILE`\
-`#rolemapping.file.path: /etc/elasticsearch/role-mappings.yml`
+`# rolemapping.file.path: /etc/elasticsearch/role-mappings.yml`

 This variable points to the file `/etc/elasticsearch/role-mappings.yml` Below is the sample content for this file:

 admin:
 - `"CN=Admins,OU=lab,DC=dev,DC=it,DC=example,DC=com"`\

 bank:
 - `"CN=security,OU=lab,DC=dev,DC=it,DC=example,DC=com"`